 - 2 Cups Water (To make this meal vegetarian, you could omit chicken bouillon cubes and water.
 Instead use 2 cups of vegetable stock.)

 - 1/3 cup Heavy Cream

 - 1/8 cup Freshly Shredded Parmesan Cheese

 - 1-15oz. can Diced Tomatoes

 - Black Pepper, to taste

 1.)
-Preheat oven to 350°F. Prep: Slice tomatoes and peel and smash garlic cloves.
-Line a baking sheet with aluminum foil and lightly brush with olive oil.
+Preheat oven to 400°F. Prep: Slice tomatoes and peel and smash garlic cloves.
+Line a baking sheet with aluminum foil and/or lightly grease with olive oil.
 Lay tomatoes on pan and drizzle with 2 tbsp. olive oil.
-Season with S&P. Wrap garlic cloves in aluminum foil and place on sheet.
-Roast in oven for 18 minutes.
+Season with S&P. Smash garlic cloves (leaving paper shell on) and place on sheet.
+Roast in oven for 15-17 minutes.

 2.)
-Meanwhile, roughly chop onion and chiffonade 10 basil leaves.
-Place a medium saucepan on medium heat, add 2 tbsp. olive oil and 1 tbsp. butter.
-Add onion, and S&P to taste.
+Meanwhile, roughly chop onion and chiffonade basil leaves.
+Place a medium saucepan on medium heat, add 2 tbsp. olive oil and butter.
+Add onion and S&P to taste.
 Sauté until tender, about 6-7 minutes, stirring occasionally.
 Add crushed chicken bouillon cubes and stir until dissolved.
-Add diced tomatoes, dried basil leaves, garlic powder, sugar, tomato paste, 1 tsp. salt, and pepper (to taste).
+Add diced tomatoes, water, dried basil leaves, garlic powder, sugar, tomato paste, 1 tsp. salt, and pepper (to taste).

 3.)
-Let simmer for about 5 minutes, covered, stirring occasionally.
-Remove tomatoes from oven and add to sauce along with roasted garlic.
+Let simmer for about 8-10 minutes, stirring occasionally, until slightly reduced.
+Remove tomatoes from oven and add to soup along with roasted garlic.